pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 ##### Additional Notes

-- You may run mage2dock with or without docker-sync at any time using with the same `.env` and `docker-compose.yml`, because the configuration is overridden automatically when docker-sync is used.
+- You may run laradock with or without docker-sync at any time using with the same `.env` and `docker-compose.yml`, because the configuration is overridden automatically when docker-sync is used.
 - You may inspect the `sync.sh` script to learn each of the commands and even add custom ones.
-- If a container cannot access the files on docker-sync, you may need to set a user on the Dockerfile of that container with an id of 1000 (this is the UID that nginx and php-fpm have configured on mage2dock).
+- If a container cannot access the files on docker-sync, you may need to set a user on the Dockerfile of that container with an id of 1000 (this is the UID that nginx and php-fpm have configured on laradock).
 Alternatively, you may change the permissions to 777, but this is **not** recommended.

 Visit the [docker-sync documentation](https://github.com/EugenMayer/docker-sync/wiki) for more details.